Rescue Teams Comb For Survivors As Morocco Quake Kills Over 1,000 - UrduPoint

 Rescue Teams Comb For Survivors As Morocco Quake Kills Over 1,000

+Authorities declared three days of national mourning, but the Red Cross warned that it could take years to repair the damage.

-The 6.8-magnitude quake struck late Friday in a mountainous area 72 kilometres (45 miles) southwest of tourist hotspot Marrakesh, the US Geological Survey reported.
+The 6.8 magnitude struck late Friday in a mountainous area 72 kilometres (45 miles) southwest of the tourist city of Marrakesh, the US Geological Survey reported.

 With strong tremors also felt in the coastal cities of Rabat, Casablanca and Essaouira, the quake caused widespread damage and sent terrified residents and tourists scrambling to safety in the middle of the night.